 The island of Oinousses close to Chios, Greece: Oinousses is a group of 9 small islands to the east of Chios, between the island and the Turkish shores.
-The main island and the harbour of the complex is Oinoussa, where the main settlement is found.
-The population on Oinousses does not surpass 1,000 permanent inhabitants, most of whom are occupied with stockbreeding, fishing and seafaring.
+The main island and at the same time the harbor of the complex is Oinoussa, where the main settlement is found.
+The population on Oinousses does not surpass 1,000 permanent inhabitants, most of whom are occupied with stockbreeding, fishing, and seafaring.

 The architecture of the island is traditional: red-tiled houses, paved paths and a picturesque square, with a sculpture dedicated to the Unknown Sailorman.
-The harbour of Oinousses is small but hosts a large number of yachts, especially in summer, and fishing boats.
-At the entrance of the harbour, there is a bronze mermaid to welcome the visitors and the statue of the Oinoussian Mother.
+The harbor of Oinousses is small but hosts a large number of yachts, especially in summer, and fishing boats.
+At the entrance of the harbor, there is a bronze mermaid to welcome the visitors and the statue of the Oinoussian Mother.